Catalyst FAQs

 Fellows are expected to attend the following activities:

-- Intensifications: Fellows are required to participate in the following 3-day working sessions, which may be virtual or involve travel (locations TBD):
+- Intensifications: Fellows are required to participate in the following 3-day working sessions, which may be virtual or involve travel to MIT:

 Fellows are expected to dedicate an average of 10-15 hours/week or 20% time to the regular weekly activities of the program, including Sessions, personal work and teamwork – personal and team work in a flexible schedule format.